adnuguk/adnuguk.github.io/input/blog/job-vacancy-net-developer-businessport-aberdeen.md

 ---
-author: gep13
+Author: gep13
-date: 2013-12-05 21:11:51+00:00
-slug: job-vacancy-net-developer-businessport-aberdeen
+Published: 05/12/2013
-title: Job Vacancy - .Net Developer at BusinessPort - Aberdeen
+Title: Job Vacancy - .Net Developer at BusinessPort - Aberdeen
-categories:
-- Job Vacancy
-tags:
+Tags:
-- Aberdeen
+  - aberdeen
-- BusinessPort
+  - businessport
-- Job Oppurtunity
+  - job oppurtunity
+RedirectFrom: job-vacancy-net-developer-businessport-aberdeen/index.html
 ---

 Aberdeen Developers have been asked to promote the following job vacancy.
 If you are interested in the position, or would like some information, then please contact Douglas Cameron on douglas dot cameron at businessport dot net.